1D Spontaneous Symmetry Breaking in thermal equilibrium via Non-Hermitian Construction

-which, given $\varepsilon_n(X)$ appears in complex-conjugate pairs, remains positive-definite and allows sign problem-free MC sampling.
-Further, through a similarity transformation, $\hat{H}(X)$ for $t'=0$ maps to a translation-invariant Hatano-Nelson (HN) model, which depends only on the number $n_{\pm}$ of $X_i=\pm 1$ bonds; consequently, the fermion spectrum and weights are highly degenerate and the summation in Eq. \ref{eq:partitionf} can be carried out numerically and exactly.
-Alternatively, we can analyze the model qualitatively via the self-consistently mean-field theory \cite{supp}:
+which remains positive-definite (due to the complex-conjugate-pair spectrum) and circumvents the MC sign problem.
+Further, through a similarity transformation, $\hat{H}(X)$ for $t'=0$ maps to a translation-invariant Hatano-Nelson (HN) model, which depends only on the number $n_{\pm}$ of $X_i=\pm 1$ bonds; consequently, the fermion spectrum and weights are highly degenerate and the summation in Eq. \ref{eq:partitionf} can be carried out numerically and exactly \cite{supp}.
+Alternatively, we can analyze the model qualitatively via the self-consistently mean-field theory:

-where we have neglected the fluctuations of $X$ away from $\langle X\rangle_\beta$, and the $\langle\cdots\rangle_\beta$ are thermal expectation values.
+where we have neglected the fluctuations of $X$.
 For further details of methods, see the Supplemental Material \cite{supp}.